George Mikan: Minneapolis Lakers (1947–1954, 1956)

 In the 1953–54 NBA season, the now 29-year-old Mikan slowly declined, averaging 18.1 points, 14.3 rebounds and 2.4 assists per game.
-Under his leadership, the Lakers won another NBA title in the 1954 NBA Finals, making it their third-straight championship and fifth in six years; the only time they lost had been when Mikan fractured his leg.
+Under his leadership, the Lakers won another NBA title, giving the team its third-straight championship and fifth in six years.
 From an NBA perspective, the Minneapolis Lakers dynasty has only been convincingly surpassed by the eleven-title Boston Celtics dynasty of 1957–69.

-At the end of the season, Mikan announced his retirement.
+At the end of the 1953–54 season, Mikan announced his retirement.
 He later said: "I had a family growing, and I decided to be with them.
 I felt it was time to get started with the professional world outside of basketball."
-Injuries also were a factor, as Mikan had sustained 10 broken bones and 16 stitches in his career, often having to play through these injuries.
+Injuries also were a factor, as Mikan had sustained 10 broken bones and 16 stitches in his career and often played through these injuries.
 Without Mikan, the Lakers made the playoffs, but were unable to reach the 1955 NBA Finals.
 In the middle of the 1955–56 NBA season, Mikan returned to the Lakers lineup.
 He played in 37 games, but his long absence had affected his play.
 He averaged only 10.5 points, 8.3 rebounds and 1.3 assists, and the Lakers lost in the first round of the playoffs.
 At the end of the season, Mikan retired for good.
 His 10,156 points were a record at the time; he was the first NBA player to score 10,000 points in a career.
 He was inducted into the inaugural Basketball Hall of Fame class of 1959 and was declared the greatest player of the first half of the century by The Associated Press.